-- 1. (Statement of Jurisdiction See Form 7.) - At the times below, the defendant owned and operated in interstate commerce a railroad line that passed through a tunnel located at . - 4.
-During this work, the defendant, as the employer, negligently put the plaintiff to work in a section of the tunnel that the defendant had left unprotected and unsupported. - 5.
-The defendant's negligence caused the plaintiff to be injured by a rock that fell from an unsupported portion of the tunnel. - As a result, the plaintiff was physically injured, lost wages or income, suffered mental and physical pain, and incurred medical expenses of \$ .
+- 1. (Statement of Jurisdiction See Form 7.) - At the times below, the defendant owned and operated in interstate commerce a railroad line that passed through a tunnel located at . - On date, the plaintiff was working to repair and enlarge the tunnel to make it convenient and safe for use in interstate commerce. - During this work, the defendant, as the employer, negligently put the plaintiff to work in a section of the tunnel that the defendant had left unprotected and unsupported. - The defendant's negligence caused the plaintiff to be injured by a rock that fell from an unsupported portion of the tunnel. - As a result, the plaintiff was physically injured, lost wages or income, suffered mental and physical pain, and incurred medical expenses of \$ .